ros2/ros1_bridge/README.md

 Because of this its support is limited to only the message/service types available at compile time of the bridge.
 The bridge provided with the prebuilt ROS 2 binaries includes support for common ROS interfaces (messages/services), such as the interface packages listed in the [ros2/common_interfaces repository](https://github.com/ros2/common_interfaces) and `tf2_msgs`.
 See [the documentation](doc/index.rst) for more details on how ROS 1 and ROS 2 interfaces are associated with each other.
-If you would like to use a bridge with other interfaces (including your own custom types), you will have to build the bridge from source (instructions below).
+If you would like to use a bridge with other interfaces (including your own custom types), you will have to build the bridge from source (instructions below), after building and sourcing your custom types in separate ROS 1 and ROS 2 workspaces.
+See [the documentation](doc/index.rst) for an example setup.

 For efficiency reasons, topics will only be bridged when matching publisher-subscriber pairs are active for a topic on either side of the bridge.
 You can use the `--bridge-all-2to1-topics` option to bridge all ROS 2 topics to ROS 1 so that tools such as `rostopic list` and `rqt` will see the topics even if there are no matching ROS 1 subscribers.